Habitat Restoration Project: Objective

-Bird Endowment and partner Asociación Armonía are taking action to restore the savanna/forest ecosystem in the recently enlarged Laney Rickman Blue-throated Macaw Reserve in the Beni Savanna in Bolivia.
-Now that Armonía owns this important piece of land, steps can be made to restore the habitat and bring it back to its natural state for the IUCN Critically Endangered Blue-throated Macaw and other species to thrive.
+Bird Endowment and our partner, Asociación Armonía, are actively restoring the savanna–forest island ecosystem within the newly expanded Laney Rickman Blue-throated Macaw Reserve in Bolivia’s Beni Savanna.
+With Armonía now owning this critical tract of land, we are taking meaningful steps to return the habitat to its natural state, creating a thriving environment for the IUCN Critically Endangered Blue-throated Macaw and countless other native species.

 Habitat Restoration: Overview and Timeline

-Work on this critical project commenced in late 2022 with surveys to document the current diversity, structure, and composition of the remnant forest, an important first step in understanding the ecosystem and determining what needs to be done to restore the habitat.
-Armonía staff worked closely with a botanist to map the reserve and assess the various levels of degradation.
-The resulting data are incorporated into the Reforestation and Monitoring Plan for the Laney Rickman Reserve.
-Since Armonía now owns the land, plans are being made for 5-year- and 10-year goals and long-range goals for 100 and 200 years.
+This critical project began in late 2022 with comprehensive surveys to document the current diversity, structure, and composition of the remnant forest—an essential first step in understanding the ecosystem and determining the actions needed for effective habitat restoration.
+Armonía staff worked closely with a botanist to map the reserve and assess the varying levels of environmental degradation.

-After the seedlings are planted, Armonía will construct firebreaks to protect the restored areas.
-In addition, workshops will be held on the reserve to share the best conservation and restoration practices with landowners, cattle ranchers, local government personnel, and university staff and students
+Once planting begins, Armonía will establish firebreaks to protect the restoration zones from wildfires.
+In parallel, conservation and restoration workshops will be held at the reserve to share best practices with local landowners, cattle ranchers, government officials, and university students and faculty.

 THANK YOU!